Will Benson Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have a 4.59 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have a 4.59 team ERA that ranks 22nd across all MLB pitching staffs.

-- The Diamondbacks rank 20th in baseball in home runs allowed (161 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs surrendered (162 total, 1.2 per game).

-- Davies gets the start for the Diamondbacks, his 13th of the season.
-He is 1-5 with a 7.38 ERA and 46 strikeouts in 57 1/3 innings pitched.

-- The right-hander last appeared on Tuesday, July 18 against the Atlanta Braves, when he threw 3 2/3 innings, allowing nine earned runs while giving up eight hits.
+- The righty last appeared in relief on Tuesday, when he threw five innings against the Texas Rangers, allowing one earned run while giving up three hits.

-- The 30-year-old has put up an ERA of 7.38, with 7.2 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.